Toolkit: Preparing for life

 Your toolkit to help your young person prepare for life away from home.

 Going out into the world to study or work is a big leap for most young people.
 As well as being under the stress of studying or working they'll be living with new people and having to budget their money.
-The good news is you can help prepare them in advance with some well-timed living and budget advice, as well as by sharing your experience of how to get along with other people.
+The good news is you can help prepare them in advance with some well-timed living and budget information and guidance, as well as by sharing your experience of how to get along with other people.

 1. Get them sorted before they leave home